 In addition, you will find a few still offer meals off their menu or a non-traditional meal.
 My top picks below include a variety of options, so you can be sure to find the right fit for your family's holiday meal.
 You will also find a few recommendations for other fun things to do on this holiday in SF.

+Some of them are offering a traditional Thanksgiving Day meal and others are offering their standard menu.
 Make sure you book early as many of these places fill up quickly.

 I always recommend booking early.
 I know I've already said this before, but I want to make sure you get that perfect spot for your Thanksgiving dinner in San Francisco.

 Many of the options above can be booked through OpenTable.com.
 You can also contact the restaurants directly to reserve your spot.

 Disclaimer: I receive a small commission from some of the links on this page.

 Head out on the SF Bay this Thanksgiving Day with Hornblower Cruises.
 They currently are offering two Thanksgiving Day cruises.
 The first is their annual dinner cruise and the second is a premier brunch cruise.

 The dress code for both of these cruises is semi-formal.
 They will also both offer onboard live entertainment.

 Thanksgiving Premier Dinner Cruise: 2.5-hour cruise, buffet dinner includes coffee, hot tea, iced tea or water, you can purchase cocktails at an additional price.
 Leaves from Pier 3 (along the Embarcadero at Washington Street).
 Boards at 3:30 pm and the cruise runs from 4 pm to 6:30 pm.